 From a technical view there is no zero.
 Even the analog pass-through is subject to phase errors, equalling a delay between input and output.
 However, delays below certain values can subjectively be claimed to be a zero-latency.
 This applies to analog routing and mixing, and in our opinion also to RME's Zero Latency Monitoring.
 The term describes the digital path of the audio data from the input of the interface to its output.
-The digital receiver of the Multiface can't operate un-buffered, and together with TotalMix and the output via the transmitter, it causes a typical delay of 3 samples.
-At 44.1 kHz this equals about 68 μ s (0.000068 s), at 192 kHz only 15 μ s.
-The delay is valid for ADAT and SPDIF in the same way.
+The digital receiver of the Digiface can't operate un-buffered, and together with TotalMix and the output via the transmitter, it causes a typical delay of 4 samples.
+At 44.1 kHz this equals about 90 μs (0.000090 s).
+In Double Speed mode, the delay doubles to 8 samples, for both ADAT and SPDIF.